siphiwebogatsu/siphiwebogatsu.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This project was done while I was a freelance data analyst for a fintech company in Cape Town, 22Seven (subsdiary of Old Mutual).
+This project was done while I was a freelance data analyst for a fintech company in Cape Town, [22Seven](https://www.22seven.com) (backed by Old Mutual).
 They are a personal digitial finance business that empowers customers to make better financial decisions and helps customers create personalised budgets to enable them to manage their money better from month to month, using an app.

 The objective of this project was to automate the extraction of KFC store locations in South Africa from the KFC website.
 It utilizes web scraping techniques through Selenium and data manipulation using Pandas to organize the information systematically.